The Search for Constrained Random Generators: Synthesizing Generators for Recursive Predicates

-\begin{lemma}[Fold-Unfold-Inverse for Lists] If, for all values $b$, the following relationship holds between an unfold's step function $g$ and a fold's arguments $f$ and $z$, { } then { $ \forall\ \mathit{xs},\ \mathit{xs} \in \llbracket \mathsf{List.unfold}~g~b \rrbracket \iff \mathsf{List.fold}~f~z~\mathit{xs} = b $}. \end{lemma} The fold and unfold are inverses here because, for each step the unfold takes, the fold is guaranteed to be able to ``fold that step back up'' and recover the seed.
+then { $ \forall\ \mathit{xs},\ \mathit{xs} \in \llbracket \mathsf{List.unfold}~g~b \rrbracket \iff \mathsf{List.fold}~f~z~\mathit{xs} = b $}. \end{lemma} The fold and unfold are inverses here because, for each step the unfold takes, the fold is guaranteed to be able to ``fold that step back up'' and recover the seed.
 Another perspective comes from the observation that a fold passes information backwards in a list from the tail to the head; the unfold does the opposite, passing information forwards in such a way that the fold would always compute the same thing going the other way.

 We can use \autoref{lemma:fold-unfold} to prove the following synthesis rule correct: { } Our system can use this rule to synthesize $\mathsf{genLengthK}$ from the definition of $\mathsf{isLengthK}$.